 How Many Volts Is A Car Battery?
 What’s The Ideal Range?

-How many volts is a car battery?
-The straightforward answer is: car batteries are 12-volt DC batteries.
+So, how many volts is a car battery?
+The straightforward answer is: average car battery voltage is 12-volt DC batteries.
 But, the voltage is not a fixed number.
 In fact, there is a whole car battery voltage chart, and if you want to know about the overall condition of the battery, a voltage test seems to be the right option.

 Regular testing of electrical systems and batteries is a part of automotive maintenance.
 Do it at least twice a year to decrease the chance of their sudden failure.
 A voltage test will help you determine the battery’s health.